IDOLATRY-4: What is ‘Good’ in ELoKiM’s Eyes?

 1: What is ‘good’ in ELoKiM’s eyes?

-1. ‘Good’ means ‘feeing good,’ that He was ‘pleased.’
+1. ‘Good’ can simply mean ‘feeling good,’ that He was ‘pleased.’
 This is the source for the Kabalistic notion that the initial impetus for CREATION was the CREATOR’S Desire to ‘feel good,’ nachat ruach, about His CREATION.
 Man’s task, therefore, is to make our CREATOR ‘feel good’ about us.

-Kabala noticed that the Trees did not fully comply with ELoKiM’s command, since they not only developed fruits but also a coat, kelipah, without being ordered.
-From here came the (Kabalistic) custom to refer to any resistance to ELKM’s will as “the Kelipa.”
+For instance: Kabala noticed that the Trees did not fully comply with ELoKiM’s command, since they not only developed fruits as He had commanded but also a coat, kelipah which He had not ordered.
+Yet He allowed the kelipa to exist.
+This is the nucleus of rebellion against God.
+Hence the name Kelipa for Evil.

-4: ‘Good’ means ‘strong’.
-In the case of the Builder-ELKM, ‘good’ means ‘strong enough to support another Day on top of it.’
-This is why the Builder checked each Floor (besides the second) at the end of the Day.
+5: ‘Good’ can mean ‘strong’.
+The Builder-ELKM deems a Floor ‘good’ if it could support another Day on top.’
+This is why the Builder checked each Floor (besides the 2nd) at the end of the Day.

 Thus the Light, Energy and Water of the First Day was deemed ‘good’ in ELoKiM’s eyes, since they complied with His words, pleased Him, were found durable and strong to support the next, Second Day.